-If you are starting out with a telescope or a set of binoculars for astronomy, and are interested in finding your way around the night sky you might come across terms used in astronomy you’ve never heard before.
-So, we’ve compiled the following astronomy terms and definitions to help.
+If you are starting out with a telescope or a set of binoculars for astronomy, and wanting to find your way around the night sky, you might come across astronomy terms you’ve never heard before.
+So, I’ve compiled the following to help.

 Astronomy is “the scientific study of all objects in space” 1 or otherwise defined as “the study of celestial objects and phenomena” 2.